What is agile methodology? Steps for your business

 Traditional vs agile project management methodologies

-Traditional project management is linear – it follows a strict plan towards a clearly defined target.
-The phases of research, scope, design, and development happen one after the other, and teams provide management and support after launching.
-This method – the 'waterfall' approach – relies on the predictability of people, tools, and outcomes in each phase.
+Traditional (waterfall) project management is linear.
+It follows a strict plan towards a clearly defined target.
+The phases of research, scope, design, and development happen one after the other, with teams providing support after launching.
+This approach relies on predictability at each phase.

-Agile project methodology is cyclical, emphasising adaptability, flexibility, and evolution of a product or service towards a target.
-Teams learn and adapt across the lifecycle of the product or service.
-Working in sprints, they continue to develop, test, and review after launching.
+Agile project management is cyclical.
+It emphasises adaptability, flexibility, and continuous evolution.
+Teams learn and adapt across the product lifecycle, working in sprints to develop, test, and review even after launching.

 The different types of agile frameworks